 4. Valencia Street in the Mission District

-This famously hip and fashionable street in SF is full of local designers, boutiques, and gift shops that should cover your bases this holiday season.
+This famously hip and fashionable street in SF is full of local designers, boutiques, and gift shops, perfect for finding unique items.

 - Taylor Stitch – Men’s clothing store and brand that specializes in durable, classic looks.